Who needs an EHC plan

 The majority of children and young people with SEND will be supported within their mainstream school through the graduated approach, quality first teaching, targeted and personalised support.

-If a parent or carer thinks that their child/young person has SEND, the SEN Team recommend that parents/carers
+If a parent or carer thinks that their child/young person has SEND, the SEND Team recommend that parents/carers

 - Talk to the class teacher/tutor.